ConnectedHomes/chaim/docs/what-is-chaim.md

 ## Authorisation Database

-1. cognito db callback for simple enabled/disabled switch (in the absense of any sane connection to AD)
+1. cognito db callback for simple enabled/disabled switch (in the absence of any sane connection to AD)

 2. A single table mapping userids, roleids and accountids - a single call